Discover Nepal's untamed heart on guided tours through Chitwan National Park, home to rhinos, tigers, and diverse wildlife.

 Chitwan National Park, a UNESCO World Heritage site, is one of Asia's most significant conservation areas and Nepal's premier wildlife destination.
 Nestled in the subtropical lowlands of the Terai, this park sprawls across lush grasslands, sal forests, and meandering river systems, creating a vital sanctuary for a remarkable array of biodiversity.
 For travelers seeking to witness iconic species in their natural habitat, Chitwan National Park wildlife safaris are an essential experience.
 These tours offer a structured yet immersive way to explore the park's protected ecosystems and increase your chances of encountering its famed residents.
 From the majestic Bengal tiger and the critically endangered Greater One-Horned Rhinoceros to elusive sloth bears, leopards, diverse species of deer, and over 500 species of birds, the wildlife viewing opportunities here are unparalleled.
 The tours are expertly guided, with local naturalists who possess an intimate knowledge of the terrain and animal behavior.
 They navigate you through prime wildlife spotting locations, ensuring a safe and rewarding adventure.
 Whether you're a seasoned wildlife enthusiast or a first-time visitor, engaging with these guided safaris provides crucial context, enhances your understanding of conservation efforts, and significantly elevates your chances of unforgettable sightings.
 Beyond the thrill of animal encounters, these safaris also offer a profound connection with nature.
 You'll traverse varied landscapes, from dense jungle trails to open grasslands and riverbanks, absorbing the sights, sounds, and smells of this vibrant ecosystem.
 Many tours also incorporate cultural elements, offering insights into the lives of the local Tharu community and their harmonious relationship with the park.
 Chitwan is more than just a park; it's a living testament to successful conservation, and a wildlife safari here is a chance to be part of that story.

-Discover our top picks for chitwan national park wildlife safaris in Chitwan National Park
+Looking to book?
+View all available chitwan national park wildlife safaris in Chitwan National Park with live pricing and instant confirmation.

 Chitwan is renowned for its high density of Greater One-Horned Rhinos and is one of the best places in Asia to spot Bengal Tigers.